Week 42 Breakout Forecast: Short-Term Picks To Give You An Edge

 Positive Acceleration Momentum Stocks

 As always, I hope you capture the most beneficial returns of this small sample of the weekly breakout selections and have a profitable week of trading!
 Thank you for reading my articles.
-If you want free future updates just click the Follow button at the top of the page.
+If you want free future updates just click the "Follow" button at the top of the page.

-If you enjoy receiving my updates each week, please also consider receiving the complete 8 long selections and 4 short selections every week with a subscription today!
+If you enjoy receiving my updates each week, please also consider receiving the complete eight long selections and four short selections every week with a subscription today!
 Subscribers also receive the full updates with more detail well in advance of this article prior to the market open every week.

 Thank you!